Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Apollo Bay recording a relatively average level of approval activity when compared to local markets analysed countrywide

-On average, 0.9 people have moved to the area for each dwelling built over these five financial years.
-This suggests that new construction is keeping pace with or exceeding demand, providing buyers with more options and potentially driving population growth beyond current expectations.
-The average expected construction cost of new homes in Apollo Bay is $773,000, indicating a focus on the premium market segment.
-Compared to the Rest of Vic., Apollo Bay has 102.0% more building activity per person.
+On average, 0.9 people moved to the area per dwelling built over those years.
+This suggests new construction is meeting or exceeding demand, providing more buying options and potentially driving population growth beyond current projections.
+The average expected construction cost of new homes is $773,000, indicating developers target the premium market segment with higher-end properties.
+Compared to Rest of Vic., Apollo Bay has 108.0% more building activity per person.

-Recent building activity consists solely of detached houses, maintaining the area's traditional low-density character and appealing to those seeking family homes with space.
-This trend differs from current patterns (84.0% at Census), suggesting robust demand for detached housing.
-Apollo Bay has around 85 people per dwelling approval, further emphasizing its low-density characteristics.
-According to AreaSearch's latest quarterly estimate, the area is expected to grow by approximately 101 residents by 2041.
-With current construction levels, housing supply should meet demand adequately, creating favorable conditions for buyers and potentially enabling growth beyond current forecasts.
+Recent building activity consists solely of detached houses, maintaining the area's low-density character and appealing to those seeking family homes.
+With around 86 people per dwelling approval, Apollo Bay exhibits characteristics of a low-density area.
+Looking ahead, AreaSearch estimates Apollo Bay will grow by 31 residents by 2041.
+Given current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially enabling growth beyond current forecasts.

 Frequently Asked Questions - Development